 One of the finest Jain temple built in the 11th century is Dilwara temple.
 The temple is about 2kms from Mt Abu.
 Cameras prohibited inside the temple.
 Dilwara temple built using marbles.
 The architecture is stunning and admirable.
 One of the best place to visit in a lifetime.

 GURU SIKHAR PEAK

-After watching sunset, we went around Nakki lake for evening stroll.
+After watching the sunset, we went to Nakki lake for an evening stroll.
 We roamed around the lake market and had dinner.
 It was very cold around the lake.

-After shopping and dinner, we left to railway station.
+After shopping and dinner, we left to the railway station.

 And we have reached the end of #rajasthandiaries.
 Hope you liked.
 Feel free to Comment below.